key-lime-box/simplemq/README.md

  - `subscriber`: The ID of the subscriber to get the message for.
  - `previous`: (Optional) The ID of the previous message to be removed before getting the next one.

+# Monitoring

+A REST service is available for use with monitoring systems.
+At the moment, the *Nagios* format is supported.
+A queue can be monitored by itself, or, a Subscriber ID can be supplied to see the state of the queue as regards to that given subscriber.

+Monitoring a complete queue is not in itself very useful as it does not tell you which subscriber stopped processing messages, but there may be some use-cases where this is needed (for example, if you are going to have only 1 subscriber to a queue, then it is one less parameter to pass).

+The monitoring API is as follow:

+GET `/status/queues/{queueId}/?minutes={numberOfMinuteToWarn}&subscriber={subscriberId}&format=nagios`

+ - `minutes`: Is a number of minutes after which a message in the queue is considered stale and a warning should be issued.

+ - `subscriber`: (Optional) Is the ID of the subscriber you want to monitor in regards to the given queue.

+ - `format`: (Optional - default to nagios) Is the format for the outpout.
+Only Nagios format is currently supported.

+## Queue Details

+The API for the queues also has a status service returning detalis in `JSON` format as
+follow:

+GET `/api/queues/{queueId}/status`

+Parameters:

+ - `subscriber`: (Optional) Is the ID of the subscriber you want to monitor in regards to the given queue.

+This can be convenient for manual inspection or for monitoring systems which can deal with `JSON` format.